Sanity Daily

 How Society Saw Arthur Fleck if ever they saw him

-He suffered from a disorder that causes him to laugh unceasingly at the most inopportune times, it occurred mainly when he is nervous.
-Combine this with a haunted past, a horrible home life, a failed career (purpose), being publicly ridiculed for pursuing his dream, rejection, the denial of sorely needed medical treatment, and getting the shit kicked out of him in an utter state of helplessness and humiliation, twice, all taking place over the course of a few days, it ends up being enough to drive him completely over the edge.
+He suffered from Pseudobulbar affect disorder that caused him to laugh unceasingly at the most inopportune times, it occurred mainly when he was nervous.
+Combine this with a Traumatic brain injury, a horrible upbringing, a failed career (purpose), being publicly ridiculed for pursuing his dream, constant rejection, the denial of sorely needed medical treatment, and getting the shit kicked out of him in an utter state of helplessness and humiliation, twice, all taking place over the course of a few days, it ends up being enough to drive him completely over the edge.

 So, was it psychopathy or sociopathy that drove Arthur to embrace this persona of a criminal towards the end when he deliberately starts shooting people without giving any effs? or was it the state of society that was the deep-rooted cause?

-So if this is the way we see people with mental illnesses, some disorders, we need to change our optics, we need to refine them, rate re-define them.
-Come out with a better view, normalizing mental illnesses just like any other physical illness, making it accessible to everyone who is facing some mental disturbance.
+So if this is the way we see people with mental illnesses and some disorders, we need to change our optics, we need to refine them, and re-define them.
+Come out with a better view, normalising mental illnesses just like any other physical illness, signposting people to seek support, and making it accessible to everyone who is facing some mental disturbance.

-Some people choose to kill themselves, some kill others, but what brings them to this point, needs a call for deep reflection.
+Some people choose to kill themselves, some kill others, but what brings them to this point, needs a call for deep reflection and attention.
 This is entirely a fictional story but we have witnessed many incidents which have left us pondering over the aftermath.

 To conclude, I would say that we as a society if really want to bring about some change, then we need to redevelop the filters we use to see the world, it will at least stop the spread of hatred and help in smashing the stigmas surrounding mental illness.